dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The future is no more uncertain than the present.
+  The very concept of objective truth is fading out of the world.
+Lies will pass into history.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (887 days)